jimdavis1/Viral_Annotation/README.md

 	      right now this is hardcoded as: "virus".pssms within this directory.
 ```
 *I plan to eventually change -t and -g to be something more intelligent.*<br>
-Hard-coded locations currently exist as the defaults for -opt, -l, and -p.  since that is annoying, you
+Hard-coded locations currently exist as the defaults for -opt, -l, and -p.
+Since that is annoying, you
 might want to run something like `perl -i -pe 's/\/home\/jjdavis\/bin/the path to your bin/g' annotate_by_viral_pssm.pl`, or you could edit lines 70-72 by hand (but note that these are the line numbers at the time I wrote this).<br><br>